G-Research/astral/README.md

 To use Vault SSL in the devcontainer, edit `.devcontainer/docker-compose.yml` so that the `app` service has `VAULT_ADDRESS` of `https://vault:8443`.
-Client certs can also be configured -- in which case Vault needs to be configured to verify with a CA cert.
+Client certs can also be configured -- in which case Vault needs to supplied with a CA for peer verification.

-To use Astral with SSL in production, provide the necessary environment (SSL_CERT, SSL_KEY) to the container environment, and use the `bin/ssl.sh` startup command.
+To use Astral with SSL in production, provide the necessary environment (ASTRAL_SSL_CERT, ASTRAL_SSL_KEY) to the container environment, and use the `bin/ssl.sh` startup command.
 Eg:
 ```
 docker run -p 3000:3000 \
 -e ASTRAL_SSL_CERT=/certs/cert.pem \